docker/compose/docs/compose-file.md

 #### aliases

-Alias names for this service on the specified network.
+Aliases (alternative hostnames) for this service on the network.
+Other servers on the network can use either the service name or this alias to connect to this service.
+Since `alias` is network-scoped:

+  * the same service can have different aliases when connected to another network.
+  * it is allowable to configure the same alias name to multiple containers (services) on the same network.

     networks:
       some-network: